English Leadership Quarterly

 Write for English Leadership Quarterly!
 ELQ has several open Calls for Manuscripts!

-Upcoming themes include Learning and Leading with/through Change (vol. 44, no. 4; April 2022), Designing and Leading Equity and Social Justice-Oriented Professional Development and Learning (vol. 45, no. 1; August 2022), Leading for Text Selection in Contested and Turbulent Times (vol. 45, no. 2; October 2022), and Leading to Support and Learn with New Teachers (vol. 45, no. 3; February 2023).
+Upcoming themes include Designing and Leading Equity and Social Justice-Oriented Professional Development and Learning (vol. 45, no. 1; August 2022), Leading for Text Selection in Contested and Turbulent Times (vol. 45, no. 2; October 2022), Leading to Support and Learn with New Teachers (vol. 45, no. 3; February 2023), and Leading toward New Collaborations and Coalitions (vol. 45, no. 4; April 2023).
 See details on (and deadlines for!) each of the Calls below.

 August 2022: Designing and Leading Equity and Social Justice-Oriented Professional Development and Learning